-Key requirement: The constitutional and legal framework guarantees the independence, mandate and organisation of the Supreme Audit Institution to perform its mandate autonomously according to the standards applied for its audit work, allowing for high-quality audits that impact on public sector functioning.
+Key requirement: The constitutional and legal frameworks guarantee the independence, mandate and organisation of the supreme audit institution to perform its mandate autonomously according to the standards applied for its audit work, allowing for high-quality audits that impact on public sector functioning.

 A public financial accountability system requires independent and professional scrutiny of the executive's management of public funds by the SAI.
 Chapter 32 of the EU accession negotiation process discusses the existence of an operationally and financially independent SAI.
-This requires the existence of an SAI with a solid basis in the Constitution, subject to a specific SAI law based on the Lima Declaration58 and functioning according to the International Organisation of Supreme Audit Institutions (INTOSAI) Standards of Supreme Audit Institutions (ISSAI).
+This requires the existence of an SAI with a solid basis in the constitution, subject to a specific SAI law based on the Lima Declaration29 and functioning according to the ISSAI of the International Organization of Supreme Audit Institutions.
 SIGMA has sought to identify minimum requirements of a functioning SAI under this category.

-The legal framework should authorise the SAI to audit all public financial operations, regardless of whether and how they are reflected in the national budget, and to undertake the full range of financial, regularity and performance audit set out in international standards.
-It should also maintain the independence of the SAI by granting it the necessary financial, operational and human resources to fulfil its responsibilities.
+The legal framework should authorise the SAI to audit all public financial operations, regardless of whether and how they are reflected in the national budget, and to undertake the full range of financial, regularity and performance audits set out in international standards.
+The legal framework should also maintain the independence of the SAI by granting it the necessary financial, operational and human resources to fulfil its responsibilities.
 In addition, all SAI members and audit staff should have the qualifications and professional integrity required to carry out their tasks to the fullest extent.
 An SAI should perform all its tasks in keeping with audit standards, ensuring reliability and consistency by adopting audit manuals and applying effective quality assurance procedures.
 Delivering professional and objective audit reports in a timely manner is a key condition for ensuring the credibility of the institution.
-The SAI should be concerned that its work has an impact on the public sector by strengthening the accountability of the Government and public sector entities in general.
+The SAI should be concerned that its work has an impact on the public sector by strengthening the accountability of the government and public sector entities in general.
 In this context, it should have proper procedures in place to monitor the implementation of audit recommendations and adjust the audit activity as it sees fit.